Blog » How to Guides » Teen Coaching

 Many people believe that teenagers are lazy or unmotivated because they don’t want to talk with adults.
 However, this couldn’t be farther from the truth.

-Most teens want nothing more than to have meaningful conversations about what matters most to them but feel awkward initiating these conversations themselves.
-Teen Coaching provides parents with a way to monitor what their children do online and teach them how to communicate more responsibly.
+Most teens want nothing more than to have meaningful conversations about what matters most to them, but they feel awkward initiating these conversations themselves.
+Drawing from my experience, Teen Coaching provides parents with a way to monitor what their children do online and teach them how to communicate more responsibly.

 This chapter will explore the fundamentals of Teen Coaching, how it pans out in real life, and why it is suitable for teenagers.